MargotBelot/HieraticAI/README.md

 [![Streamlit](https://img.shields.io/badge/Streamlit-1.25+-red.svg)](https://streamlit.io/)
 [![Prototype](https://img.shields.io/badge/Status-Prototype-orange.svg)](https://github.com/MargotBelot/HieraticAI)

-> **Academic Project Notice**: This is a prototype developed for the "Ancient Language Processing" seminar at Freie Universität Berlin (Winter 2025).
+> **Academic Project Notice**: This is a prototype developed for the "Ancient Language Processing" seminar at Freie Universität Berlin (Summer 2025).
 The project serves as a methodological exploration rather than a production-ready system.
 >
 > **Course Information**: [Ancient Language Processing 2025](https://digitalpasts.github.io/alp-course-2025/) - Hybrid seminar focusing on computational approaches to ancient datasets and digital philology methods.

 ## Project Overview

-HieraticAI revolutionizes the study of ancient Egyptian manuscripts by combining cutting-edge computer vision with deep Egyptological expertise.
-This system automatically detects, classifies, and validates hieratic characters in papyrus images, with specialized focus on the Middle Kingdom **Westcar Papyrus**.
+HieraticAI focuses on the study of ancient Egyptian manuscripts by combining computer vision with Egyptological expertise.
+This system automatically detects, classifies, and validates hieratic characters in papyrus images, with specialized focus on the **Westcar Papyrus**.

 **What makes HieraticAI unique:**
 - **AI-First Approach**: Advanced YOLO-based detection with 84 Gardiner code classes